MPA-2065-FA24/final-project-template/README.md

 This template is a starting point for your final project if you want to work on it in JupyterHub or on your local computer.

 Feel free to edit anything and everything in this repository because this is your project.
+Rewrite this README to be about your project!

-## Instructions
+## Setup Instructions

 ### Create your repository from this template
 1. Use this template.
 Click `Use this template` then `Create new repository`.
 This will create a new copy of this